 Sponsored by the Francis P. Garvan-John M. Olin Medal Endowment

-Kauzlarich will present the award address before the ACS Division of Inorganic Chemistry.
+Lester will present her award address before the Division of Physical Chemistry.